buyallmemes/blog-api/posts/20240422-testing-guideline.md

 every project where tests were treated like a chore or an afterthought had a horrible roting codebase.
 No exceptions.
 And the best codebases I worked with were always backed up by an amazing testing culture amongst developers.
-There's nothing that hurts code base more than a phrase: "I'm finished with implementation, and not I'm writing tests."
+There's nothing that hurts codebase more than a phrase: "I'm finished with implementation, and now I'm writing tests."

 And this brings us to the next point...